juanjux/pyterato/README.md

-(Spanish language, since this script is intended for writers in it).
+(Spanish language, since this script is intended for writers, tldr; this is an OpenOffice linter for Spanish literary language).

 ## Intro